vib-singlecell-nf/vsn-pipelines/docs/development.rst

     include CELLRANGER from '../cellranger/main.nf' params(params)

-This leads to the ability to easily define **high-level workflows** in the master nf file: ``vib-singlecell-nf/vsn-pipelines/main.nf``:
+This leads to the ability to easily define **high-level workflows** in the master Nextflow file: ``vib-singlecell-nf/vsn-pipelines/main.nf``:

 .. code:: groovy